Yuss76A/app-backend/README.md

 **ERD (Entity-Relationship Diagram)**
 ![ERD (Entity-Relationship Diagram)](static/images/screenshots/erdrentapp.png)

+## Why I created a custom User model

+Even though Django already has a built-in User model, I decided to create my own.
+I wanted to make the email the main way users log in, and I needed to add some extra fields like full name.
+By making a custom User model, I can handle user info exactly how I want and make sure the login process fits my app’s requirements better.
+It gives me more control over user data and how authentication works. where i should add this in my backend section

 ## Testing

 To validate all python code used in this project, each file was evaluated using the [CI Python Linter](https://pep8ci.herokuapp.com/).